“Go with Your Gut: From GI distress to allergies, probiotics

 Planned Parenthood Online, 01.06

-When the U.S. Centers for Disease Control and Prevention (CDC) released its revised recommendations for HIV testing earlier this fall, Dr. Celia Maxwell was ready.
+When the U.S. Centers for Disease Control and Prevention (CDC)

 She says it's time to start thinking of HIV in a different way.